MacMurray College (Economics)

 I've played clarinet and saxophone for over 50 years.
 While it's mostly been an avocation, I've played professionally in New York City with jazz musicians, including David Izenson, Paul Motian, Steve Grossman, Bill Ohashi, Jeff Hittman, and Eddy Williams.
 Also, I've studied Jazz history with Phil Schapp.

 Using these disciplines for many years, I've recognized interrelationships between rules and wider applications.
 These have been helpful to me in performing tasks with greater flexibility and range.
 I'd hope to make these available to other students.
 I've worked primarily as an economics researcher.
 Associated with that role, I trained brokers in the knowledge of supply/demand and price, for a Wall Street brokerage firm.
-When my father became ill and needed daily assistance, I worked as an occasional substitute in the New York City
+When my father became ill and needed daily assistance, I worked as an occasional substitute in the New York City schools.
+Shortly after my father entered a nursing facility, I

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.